|Kolob Canyons and Cedar Break National Monument

 scenic overlooks and the roadside pebbles in Kolob Canyons are also in red color.

-Spectacular views of majestic soaring cliffs of red Navajo sandstone of Finger Canyons in Kolob Canyons in
+Spectacular views of majestic soaring cliffs of red Navajo sandstone of Finger Canyons in Kolob

 The five-mile scenic drive starts at the Kolob Canyons Visitor Center at the entrance and climbs steeply into a